nikfrank/react-ulpan/README.md

     - saving data from POST requests
     - updating data with PUT or PATCH requests

-- section 3: user login and identity
+- Section 3: user login and identity
   - step0: making a facebook app id
   - step1: integrating facebook login to our app
   - step2: using our facebook identity for CREATE and READ requests